koettet/Udacity_Project_2/starter_files/README.md

 https://youtu.be/Q70Mxx-Pp5Y

+## Suggestions for project improvement
+As a real world project I would work on the auto-ML training and specify more details the.
+Assuming that the model is retraing on a regular basis and the amount of data might grow over time, it might make sense to save some time there by keeping the model training efficient.
+In order to achieve this, some models could be blocked.

+I also feel like the consumption of the model would need to be easier.
+It might be a good option to be able to use files with a lot of new dataset that users want to use as model input.
+This could be done, but it depends on the use case of this model, if it is useful.

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.